mkmainali/spellcheck/README.md

 # spellcheck
 This is a simple spell checking program implemented in Java.
-The algorithm behind the spell checking is based on one explained by Peter Norvig.
-For details of the algorithm checkout the following link
+The algorithm behind the spell checking is based on one explained by Peter Norvig at the following page:

 http://norvig.com/spell-correct.html